 5. How does Lojas Renner S.A. manage identities and accesses?

 Another challenge is Identity and Access Management (IAM), also known as the “Triple A” of data security: authentication, authorization, and accounting.
 Risks related to weaknesses in internal controls in this respect are commonly detected by internal and external audits in organizations of all sizes.

 Lojas Renner S.A. and partner companies have an employee identity and access management platform covering the most relevant systems and the access accounts.
 The platform is based on RBAC (Role-Based Access Control) concepts, Single Sign-On, and complementary processes.

-Market research indicates that most security incidents are caused by internal staff or third parties who have authorized access to sensitive information.
+Market research indicates that most security incidents are caused by internal staff or third parties who have authorized access to confidential and personal data.

 Lojas Renner S.A. believes that its employees and staff from partner companies form the most important link in our ecosystem’s information protection network.
 Our People corporate value (“hiring, developing and retaining the best people”) underscores this point.
-In this context, we have a corporate program run jointly with the Human Resources department and focused on education and security awareness.
+In this context, we have a corporate program run jointly with the Human Resources department and focused on education and security awareness, that counts on:

 - Information security Plan: the program has information security lectures at integration for new employees held monthly; a week dedicated to information security awareness, called Cyber Week, held annually; an Information Security Program made available online at Renner University (degreed) that employees expect to perform annually; as well as education campaigns on topics such as cyber risks, phishing, care with passwords, information classification, security by design, among others.

 - Personal data protection and privacy program: we also have a plan developed with the main points to be observed due to privacy and data protection (LGPD) online at Renner University (degreed).
 It contains several contents related to the theme and the following tracks: